streamlit/streamlit/docs/deploy_streamlit_app.md

 .. note:: You should only use one requirements file for your app.** If you include more than one (e.g. `requirements.txt` and `Pipfile`), only one will be installed, and we do not guarantee which file will be used.
 ```

-**NOTE: You should only use one requirements file for your app.** If you include more than one (e.g. `requirements.txt` and `Pipfile`), only one will be installed, and we do not guarantee which file will be used.

 ### apt-get dependencies

 If `package.txt` exists in the repository we automatically detect it, parse it, and install the listed packages as described below.
 You can read more about apt-get in their [docs](https://linux.die.net/man/8/apt-get).